dwettstein/cloud-computing-2016-zookeeper/README.md

 ## How to deliver your solutions
 You should produce a report and commit it to your GitHub private repository.
-The report can be in txt or pdf format. it should be between 5000 and 15000 characters.
+The report can be in text (optionally with Markdown syntax, or plain text) or pdf format. it should be between 5000 and 15000 characters.
 You should create a directory `report/` in your repository and save a file `report/report.txt` or `report/report.pdf`.